- Highs: Affordable fixed transaction rate of 1.95%. No other ongoing costs to worry about.

 SumUp is a great option for sole traders, small businesses, clubs and societies requiring a single mobile card reader – as opposed to multiple readers and staff accounts.

 For lower-volume traders and businesses, SumUp’s flat fee of 1.95% is competitive.
-As already mentioned, if your monthly card sales total exceeds £5,000, you will be better off with a competitor.

 From 2017 SumUp is offering a complete Point of Sale solution, making it suitable for small retail, food and beverage and services businesses.
+This software however, if you opt for it, will incur a fixed monthly cost.

 In principle, SumUp is for registered businesses and non-profits such as clubs, societies, schools and universities only.
 However, accounts for private individuals are considered by the company on a case-by-case basis.